 Turkey and Gravy

 Use the drippings to make a matching gravy, and if you’ll need extra (because honestly, there’s no such thing as too much gravy), make a batch ahead of time.
 Using a judicious hand, sub in the spices you’ll use on the whole bird instead of the thyme in the recipe, and if the white wine will clash, substitute more turkey stock instead.

 Replace bread cubes with rice (whether sticky, long grain, wild, etc.), or quinoa, couscous, and other grains, and mix in nuts and dried fruits for texture instead of plain old celery and apples.
 Look to the dim sum classic sticky rice with Chinese sausage, Persian jeweled rice, and Moroccan tagines for inspiration.
 Try rice and beans with a Cuban-spiced bird.
 Or take a cue from tamales and make a masa stuffing for a mole turkey.

 Bread and Rolls

 Butternut squash puréed with Middle Eastern spices and a little pomegranate molasses is a fabulous option to consider, as are Mexican-spiced mashed sweet potatoes (cumin, chipotle, lime), or miso-sesame turnip mash, or garlicky mashed yuca…

 Other Vegetable Side Dishes

 Not all cuisines complement each other, but many flavor profiles overlap or can be successfully mixed and matched.
 Try Korean seasonings on your spinach or braised greens.
 If you’re a fan of green bean casserole, think about making it with coconut milk (which is also good for vegan guests) and perhaps curry-dusted panko bread crumbs on top instead of or in addition to the onions.

 Miso adds a salty umami depth to anything it touches (for instance, this miso caramel apple pie).
 Here, it’s mixed with togarashi and butter for a spicy, rich medium in which to roast radishes.
 It’s definitely worth trying radishes this way, but the seasoning and cooking method will also work just as well for pretty much any root vegetable, and will be just uncommon enough to pique interest while still marrying beautifully with more traditional Thanksgiving flavors.
 Get our Pan Seared Radishes with Miso Butter recipe.

 Greeks are often associated with baklava, but many countries that were part of the Ottoman Empire lay claim to the dessert.
 This version is solidly North American with its gooey maple syrup in place of honey, and pecans instead of pistachios or walnuts.
 The sweet, crunchy little bites evoke classic pecan pie with an extra-flaky, crispy crust.
-Get the recipe.
+Get the Maple Pecan Baklava recipe.

+Above all, don’t be afraid to get creative in the kitchen this Thanksgiving, and play around with palates from various parts of the globe.
 For more Thanksgiving tips, hacks, and recipes, check out our Ultimate Thanksgiving Guide.

 Header image courtesy of Getty Images